phamcongthuy/challenge/_connect/stellas-socks.md

   Jonathan which procures and distributes 100,000 pairs of socks to homeless and homeless youth across Los Angeles.
 project_proposal_description: >-
-  As an upstart organization, we have been largely self-finding.
+  As an upstart organization, we have been largely self-funded.
 We require financial assistance to continue our efforts, stabilize our operations and scale to provide other necessary items.
 We are looking to inspire other kids to start-up their own organization or movement to help combat homelessness in